marmello77/BatBookChap21/README.md

 ## Reference

 Mello, M. A. R., and R. L. Muylaert.
 2020. *Network Science as a Framework for Bat Studies*.
-In T. H. Fleming, L. M. Dávalos, and M. A. R. Mello (Eds.)
+Chapter 21 in T. H. Fleming, L. M. Dávalos, and M. A. R. Mello (Eds.)
 [Phyllostomid Bats: A Unique Mammalian Radiation](https://amzn.to/3mPryrI).
 University of Chicago Press, Chicago.